vvvv/betadocs/Wiki/Using vvvv/Patching/Debugging.md

 >
 00:00:28 ERR : Exception caused by node during update :/73/245/178/56/101/84

-you can find the exact node causing this problem by using the [Finder](TODO INTERNALLINK:the-gui#finder) as follows:
+you can find the exact node causing this problem by using the [Finder](xref:869d5933-4693-4b32-a7f3-5b7cfcc3a07f) as follows:

-The sequence "/73/245/178/56/101/84" in the error message above is a path of node IDs from the [subpatch](TODO INTERNALLINK:root)) to the actual node causing the problem.
+The sequence "/73/245/178/56/101/84" in the error message above is a path of node IDs from the [root](xref:5eea935d-c82d-4b89-8403-1fbc1d79fb93)) to the actual node causing the problem.
 In order to find the node you start in the root and type "# 73" into the finder.
 This will show you the ((subpatches) to open.
 In this subpatch again you use the finder now to find the second ID from the sequence by typing "# 245" in this example.
 Continue doing so until you reach the last ID which will point to the erroneous node.